- Published on

 Route the USB cable at the back of the vertical gantry.
 Be sure not to disturb the movement of the z-axis gantry movements.
 Optionally, use some cable ties to reduce the tension of the wires and to keep it clean.

-Picture below is the z-axis at its maximum (250mm), there are some safe spaces to route the wires.
+The picture below is the z-axis at its maximum (250mm), there are some safe spaces to route the wires.

 Final results